 ...processing ontological information programmatically is still laborious and error prone.
 From my experience, this is mainly caused by the lack of compile time support both for XML Schema Definition (XSD) type definitions, which may be the range of OWL data type properties, as well as for terminological knowledge in form of ontologies.

-I am developing the novel programming language Zhi#, which provides compile time and runtime support for XSD and OWL.
+I developed the novel programming language Zhi#, which provides compile time and runtime support for XSD and OWL.

 Consider yourself personally invited to have a go at this new tool!